-My 3rd year attending the Naka-Kon anime convention in Kansas City was a great time.
-Two years ago I went with my daughter, and we left in stunned silence.
+My 3rd year attending the convention in Kansas City was a great time.
+When my daughter and I attended our first one, we left in stunned silence.
 It was like we had walked through a dimensional barrier to find an entirely different culture of people.
-Last year we were more prepared, but my friend Allie and her daughter had the same response we did.
-What the heck was that?!
-This year the four of us seasoned professionals went with a friend of my daughter’s, who handled it pretty well but was still surprised at what we saw.
+Last year we were more prepared, but my friend and her daughter had the same response we did.
+This year we went as seasoned professionals and were still surprised and impressed.
+I found my muse and she dresses funny.

 People-watching is one of my all-time favorite things to do.
-It is more than a little voyeuristic to monitor the unbeknownst while they shuffle to and fro with hardly a bit of acknowledgement or care that you are capturing their moment for your own viewing pleasure.
 It’s also a constant education in sociology, psychology, and the general craziness that makes us people.
 From a writer’s perspective I try to find interesting individuals and figure out how I would describe them.
 I look for features that stand out, or gestures that a reader may identify with.
 On those days when I’m feeling less analytical, I enjoy a great amount of entertainment.
 I did a lot of both at Naka-Kon.

 So, while I don’t always ‘get it’ and will never know the amount of effort made, I really appreciate the drive and inspiration behind what the attendees are trying to do.
 I (usually) love the youthful in-your-face freedom they revel in.
-I’m always inspired by the passion to express themselves creatively and how they want to share that with others.
+I’m always impressed by the passion to express themselves creatively and how they want to share that with others.
 It makes for one heck of a muse, even if she dresses funny.